lewiswolf/personal-latex-template/readme.md

 The easiest way to get the template up and running is to download install.sh and run `$ sh install.sh` in your project directory.
 To opt for an editor-neutral approach, use `$ sh install.sh --nocode`, but you will need to configure your own build tasks ( `pipenv run pdflatex ...` ).

-To switch between _article_ and _journal_ document types, uncomment the top lines in both the index.tex and document.tex.
-Default is _article_.
+You can configure your document in index.tex, and easily switch between article, journal and report documnet types.

 To add chapters or other tex files to your index.tex file, use `\include{filename}` for .tex files and `\includepdf{filename.pdf}` for everything else.